vespa-engine/blog/_posts/2022-01-27-billion-scale-knn-part-two.md

 See more on using threads per search in the [Sizing and performance guide](https://docs.vespa.ai/en/performance/sizing-search.html#reduce-latency-with-multi-threaded-per-search-execution).

-To easily test multiple threading configurations, we deploy multiple Vespa [ranking profiles](https://docs.vespa.ai/en/ranking.html), chosing ranking profile is a query time setting so it's easy to run experiments without having to re-deploy the application.
+To easily test multiple threading configurations, we deploy multiple Vespa [rank profiles](https://docs.vespa.ai/en/ranking.html).
+Choosing ranking profile is done in the query so it's easy to run experiments without having to re-deploy the application.

 <pre>
 rank-profile hamming {